gasingh/furniture-style-classifier/README.md

 ## Aim of the Project

-The project is meant to provide an AI trained eye for furniture collectors, which can predict the best/ nearest possible visual style match for a piece of furniture!
+The project is meant to provide an `AI trained eye` for furniture collectors, which can predict the best/ nearest possible `visual style match` for a piece of furniture!
 The project is inspired by a book which teaches people how to identify furniture types by understanding characteristic portions of a furniture type and attribute them to specific historical furniture styles.
 So the aim of the project is to learn the appropriate AI means to help find a solution that matches the way humans understand, perceive and identify images, and stylizations!

 <!-- Learn how to translate a visual guide into a textual reference for a computer program (probably a database?)
 * The book has images with portions of furniture objects tagged and named, so they become clearly identifiable to the viewer.
 How can a set of images and related textual data/ labels be associated in a digital format, without too much manual processing?
 Maybe some kind of an image-OCR solution could help?
 Or another mini AI that can read a scan of a page, and make sense of it? -->

 What could be super cool is if the AI framework can spot and pickup furniture stylized elements inside a furniture image.
-Just like the book does!
+Just like how a book can train a person to do!
 Please refer to Section: [Story & Motivation](https://github.com/gasingh/furniture-style-classifier/edit/main/README.md#story-and-motivation), above.

 So, the AI should be ideally able to extract and label features.
 And further successfully identify a particular design style/ a probability of nearest possible styles for the piece of furniture.
 Hence finally be able to then deduce a style for the supplied image.
 This should be the ultimate aim for the AI Furniture Classifier.
 These two intents are clarified and elaborated below with illustrations.